input-output-hk/cardano-haskell/README.md

 ```

 This will make fresh clones of all the repositories.
 If you want to reuse any
-of your existing checkouts then simply `mv` them into this top level
+of your existing checkouts then, before running the
+`cardano-repo-tool clone-repos` command, simply `mv` them into this top level
 repository under the expected name.
 Use `cardano-repo-tool list-repos` to see
 the full list of repos and their local names.
 The `clone-repos` sub-command
 will skip any that are already present, so it is always safe to run it again.